KaptainWutax/SeedCracker/README.md

   ### Cracker Command
   - `/seed cracker <ON/OFF>`

-  Enables or disables the seed crack completely.
+  Enables or disables the mod completely.
 Unlike the other commands, this one is persistent across reloads.

 ## Video Tutorial